igarrison/chef-cookbooks/snekmon/README.md

 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)
 3. Write your change
-4. Write tests for your change (if applicable)
-5. Run the tests, ensuring they all pass
-6. Submit a Pull Request using Github
+4. Submit a Pull Request using Github

 License and Authors
 -------------------